Reloaded-Project/Reloaded.Memory.Buffers/README.md

 + Easy to use method for finding existing `MemoryBuffers` in both current and external processes.
 + The ability to allocate `MemoryBuffers` in user specified memory address range.

+If you don't like sharing memory with others or want to store data not lasting the lifetime of the process that you can later dispose (free), `PrivateMemoryBuffers` are also now available.

 ## Non-Features
 Below is a list of ideas as to what you should NOT expect from this library:
 + The straight up fastest, most performant solution.
 (Not possible without limiting functionality)